Greenfield Union School District

 It was the digital equivalent of each student having personal access to multiple school libraries in their own home!

 The district piloted myON, and students gravitated to the vast number of digital books.
 From graphic novels to page-turning adventures, more than 6,500 different reading options were available at each student’s fingertips.
 Plus, students could even download up to 20 books for offline reading if wifi wasn’t available.

 After piloting myON in the spring and through the summer, Cates and her colleagues knew myON would be the perfect complement to Accelerated Reader in the fall as Greenfield USD planned for the unknown.
 And with a likely mix of remote and in-person classes coming up, that flexibility would be incredibly important.
 The district went ahead and purchased myON.

-The results: A significant increase in reading
+A significant increase in reading

 Fall 2020 would be unique.
 There was no question.
 And it was clear that classes at Greenfield USD would look a little different.